GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 This directory shows a series of pipelines used to generate data in GCS or BigQuery.
 The intention for these pipelines are to be a tool for partners, customers and SCEs who want to create a dummy dataset that looks like the schema of their actual data in order to run some queries in BigQuery.
-There are two different types of use cases for this kind of tool which we refer to throughout this documentation as Pretty and Performant.
+There are two different types of use cases for this kind of tool which we refer to throughout this documentation as Human Readable and Performance
+Testing Data Generators.

-## Pretty Data Generation
+## Human Readable Data Generation
 These pipelines are a great place to get started when you only have a customer's schema and do not have a requirement for your generated dataset to have similar distribution to the source dataset (this is required for accurately capturing query performance).